 No, I don‘t remember.
 But – ok – I‘m going to guess.
 “My Romance” might have been a good closer …

-Interview by Sebastian Pranz for the German Magazine FROH
+Many thanks to Sebastian Pranz and the German Magazine FROH